mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Headline in the Layertree.

-If you activate **Open automatically**, the Layertree is open on default when you start the application and must not be activated by clicking on a button or the unfolding of a sidebar.
+If you activate **Autoopen** [3], the Layertree is open on default when you start the application and must not be activated by clicking on a button or the unfolding of a sidebar.
 The **Title** [4] of the element is displayed in the "Layouts"-list and allows you to distinguish between different elements.
 The **Target** [5] is the ID of the map element.

 .. figure:: ../../../figures/layertree/layertree_title_en.png
            :scale: 80